oaeproject/Hilary/README.md

 ##### Hilary config.js

 Open the `config.js` file in the root of the Hilary directory.
-This file is a node.js module that contains a JavaScript object that represents the configuration for your server.
+This file contains a JavaScript object that represents the configuration for your server.

 * Configure the `config.files.uploadDir` property to point to a directory that exists.
 This is where files such as profile pictures, content bodies, previews, etc... will be stored
-* Ensure that the property `config.server.globalAdminHost` is configured to the same host name you set for your global admin host in /etc/hosts (Note: at time of writing, this property does not exist as Preview Processing has not been merged to master)
+* Ensure that the property `config.server.globalAdminHost` is configured to the same host name you set for your global admin host in /etc/hosts

 **If you want preview processing enabled, configure the following:**